delphidabbler/ddab-lib-docs/TPJOSInfoDescription.md

 When the program is run in compatibility mode, this method will return the description of the "emulated" operating system.

-[v5.0] On operating systems where _[TPJOSInfoCanSpoof CanSpoof]_ returns `False` this method will return the description of the installed operating system, regardless of any compatibility mode.
+[v5.0] On operating systems where _[CanSpoof](TPJOSInfoCanSpoof.md)_ returns `False` this method will return the description of the installed operating system, regardless of any compatibility mode.